jpavioli/Token-Authenticator/ruby-rails/README.md

-# Node Token Authenticator
+# Ruby / Rails Token Authenticator

-This is a web service built using `node`, `express`, and `sqlite3` to signup, authenticate users, and issue JWT tokens for request Authorization.
-In order to use this repository, please ensure you have `node` installed on your local machine.
+This is a web service built using `ruby`, `rails`, and `sqlite3` to signup, authenticate users, and issue JWT tokens for request Authorization.
+In order to use this repository, please ensure you have `ruby` and `rails` installed on your local machine.

 ## Using this Repository
-1. Install `node` packages $ npm i
+1. Install `ruby` gems $ bundle install
-2. Update jwtSecret to a custom value for unique encoding of your personal instance ( node > config > default.json )
+2. Update jwtSecret to a custom value for unique encoding of your personal instance ( ruby-rails > config > application.yml )
+3. Perform a database migration to create required tables $ bin/rails db:migrate
-3. The server will default to port 6969, this can be updated in routes > server.js (Line 14)
+3. The server will default to port 3000
-4. Start the node server $ npm run server
+4. Start the node server $ bin/rails server

 ## Routes and Sample Requests